 The following annual cost projection represents Senior and Disabilities Services' best estimate to serve all of the individuals on the registry who indicated a service need(s), with the assumption that they would be served in the Medicaid Waiver program.
 Not all individuals on the registry will be eligible for waiver services.
-For example, approximately 20 (10%) of individuals selected in this past year did not end up in active waiver status.
-There are a myriad of reasons why individuals do not move into waiver services, e.g. they may not qualify for Medicaid, they decline participation, they leave the state, or they do not meet Level of Care.
+However, all of the individuals selected in this past year ended up with an active waiver status.
+There are a myriad of reasons why individuals do not move into waiver services, e.g. they may not qualify for Medicaid, they decline participation, they leave the state, or they do not meet Intermediate Care Facility for Individuals with Intellectual Disabilities Level of Care.

 However, the Medicaid Waiver program reimbursement rates provide the most accurate cost data upon which to base budget projections.
 In accordance with state law, SDS attempts to tailor services to meet individual needs.
-The average annual costs listed in the following table represent an average of the rates for service in FY 2015.
+The average annual costs listed in the following table represent an average of the rates for service in FY 2017.
 Not accounted for in the cost estimates below are costs associated with provider capacity building and infrastructure to support the provision of requested services.
 There are some service characteristics pertaining to rates that are worth noting: